Roof Lantern Cost

 What size roof lantern do I need?

-It depends on the space you have.
-The size of your roof will limit you.
-Your roof lantern will need to sit just inside the outer edges of your roof, so that is the maximum size it should be.
+The size of your roof will dictate the size you can go for, as your roof lantern will need to sit just inside the outer edges of your roof, which is the maximum size.

 Bigger is not always better with a roof lantern.
-The ideal size is one that looks proportional to the space it is lighting.
-Even a small roof lantern will let in a lot of light and transform a space.
-In some homes, you may be better served by opting for a few smaller roof lanterns instead of a single large one.
+You may be better served in some homes by opting for a few smaller roof lanterns instead of a single large one.

 What options are there for roof lantern lighting?

-The point of a rood lantern is to let in more natural light, so it is not a good idea to hang lights inside them.
-Popular options for adding lighting include LED strips around the inside of the hole or recessed lighting around the edges of the lantern.
+The point of a roof lantern is to let in more natural light, so it's not a good idea to hang lights inside them.
+Instead, popular options for adding lighting include LED strips around the inside of the hole or recessed lighting around the edges of the lantern.

 What’s the best position for a roof lantern?

 It’s up to you and the space that you have.
-However, it is popular and effective to place roof lanterns in the middle of a room.
+However, it's effective to place roof lanterns in the middle of a room.
 Other options include over dining room tables or kitchen islands.
-It is a good idea to consider the layout of your room, and which features you wish to highlight.
+It's a good idea to consider the layout of your room and which features you wish to highlight.

 How do you clean the inside of a roof lantern?

 Most roof lanterns shouldn’t require too much cleaning.
-However, if they are in rooms with a lot of dust, then it can be a good idea to wipe down the insides of the glass.
-This can be done by putting a sponge on a stick or a step ladder.
-All you need is a little bit of soapy water to give your windows a quick clean.
+However, if they are in rooms with a lot of dust, then it can be a good idea to wipe down the insides of the glass with a sponge and soapy water.

 How much more light does a roof lantern let in?